 COVID-19 Testing Entry Requirements

-Travelers will NOT be required to present a negative COVID-19 test when flying into mainland Portugal.
+Travelers from approved countries will NOT be required to present a negative COVID-19 test when flying into mainland Portugal.

 Traveler WILL be required to present a negative COVID-19 test when flying into: